 - Sec.
 3-3.
 Retention of Outside Legal Counsel.
 The retention of outside legal counsel is reserved to the Board.
-Subject to approval by the Board, the General Counsel may retain outside legal counsel to appear in legal proceedings on his/her behalf or to provide other legal services to the Board. - Sec.
+Subject to approval by the Board, the General Counsel may retain outside legal counsel to appear in legal proceedings on his/her behalf or to provide other legal services to the Board.
+The General Counsel is also authorized to retain hearing officers, arbitrators, mediators, expert consultants and witnesses and court reporters and to authorize payment of fees, expenses and costs related to those retentions.
+Any actions taken pursuant to this section shall be reported to the Board on a monthly basis. - Sec.
 3-4.
 Legal Opinions.
 The General Counsel shall furnish, upon written request, legal opinions and advice to the Board of Education, its members, committees, the Chief Executive Officer and the Secretary, upon any matter connected with administration of the public school system. - Sec.
+3-4 Payment of Judgments and Awards.
+The General Counsel is authorized to approve payment of any judgments, awards, fines or penalties rendered against or imposed upon the Board when, in the opinion of the General Counsel, no further proceedings are justified.
+The General Counsel shall report payment of any judgments, awards, fines or penalties in excess of \$10,000 to the Board on a monthly basis. - Sec.
 3-5.
 Attorney's Appearance in Legal Proceedings.
 The General Counsel shall appear for and protect the rights and interests of the Board of Education in all cases, suits, and proceedings brought by or against the Board of Education.
 The General Counsel also shall take all actions necessary to fulfill the Board's obligations pursuant to Section 105 ILCS 5/34-18.1 of the School Code.
 If a current or former member, officer or employee of the Board is required to appear in any matter or defend against or respond to any claim, in their individual or official capacity, the General Counsel may elect to represent such person, appoint outside counsel to represent such person or approve reimbursement of reasonable legal expenses and costs provided that the person was acting in the scope of the person's office or employment during the events giving rise to the matter or claim.
 No Board funds shall be expended for payment of legal services rendered on behalf of any person in the event the person is identified as the target of a criminal investigation or upon the charge of such person by criminal complaint, information or indictment in criminal proceedings.
 Upon the conclusion of the criminal investigation or proceedings in which the person was a target or defendant, however, such person may request reimbursement of reasonable legal expenses and costs if such person has not been charged or has been acquitted or found not guilty or if all charges against such person in the action have been dismissed.
 All requests for reimbursement are subject to approval of the General Counsel and the Board.